Anger in Somalia as sons secretly sent to serve in Eritrea military force

 Sahra Abdikadir, whose son Aqil Hassan Abdi disappeared in 2019 under similar circumstances, told Reuters that he had called in January and said he was in a camp in an unknown location in Eritrea.

-Eritrea, a heavily militarised society, has never held elections, has no independent media and forces its citizens into indefinate government service.
+Eritrea, a heavily militarised society, has never held elections, has no independent media and forces its citizens into indefinite government service.
 Former guerrilla leader Isaias Afwerki has been president since 1993.

 Somalia has had only limited central government rule since 1991.